superfly/docs/flyctl/cmd/flyctl_postgres_create.md

 ## Options

 ~~~
+      --autostart                  Automatically start a stopped Postgres app when a network request is received
       --consul-url string          Opt into using an existing consul as the backend store by specifying the target consul url.
       --detach                     Return immediately instead of monitoring deployment progress
       --flex                       Create a postgres cluster that's managed by Repmgr (default true)
+      --fork-from string           Specify a source Postgres application to fork from.
+Format: <app-name> or <app-name>:<volume-id>
   -h, --help                       help for create
       --image-ref string           Specify a non-default base image for the Postgres app
       --initial-cluster-size int   Initial cluster size